Introducing C1:

 C1 is architected differently.

 It separates internal reasoning from output generation and routes results through built-in governance controls.
-C1 continually evaluates meaning, checks for contradictions, and only produces output when its internal criteria are met.
-This results in stable, auditable, enterprise-grade decisions designed for regulated and mission-critical environments.
+The architecture is designed to evaluate meaning continuously, check for contradictions, and gate output commitment — built for stable, auditable decisions in regulated and mission-critical environments.

 The Inner Voice